tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 as well as Christian Huitema for input regarding privacy considerations of external PSKs.
 John Mattsson provided input regarding PSK importer deployment considerations.

+# Thwarting Selfie

+The Selfie attack [Selfie] relies on a misuse of the PSK interface.
+The PSK interface makes the implicit assumption that each PSK is known only to one client and one server.
+If this assumption is violated, as in the Selfie case where the PSK is known to two clients and two servers, then the implicit authentication of the PSK is broken.
+If two distinct servers have the same key then they are indistinguishable to the client, and vice versa.
+To avoid this difficulty you can use imported PSKs with extra context that distiguishes the various actors.
+As long as all distinct clients and all distinct servers use unique contexts the Imported PSKs they produce will be cryptographically independent.

+For example in the Selfie scenario if all actors include their MAC address in the `ImportedIdentity.context` field the Selfie attack is thwarted.
+The PSK binder in the reflected `ClientHello` would fail to validate because the server would include the expected client's MAC address and not its own, and thus the handshake would fail.
+The appropriate context to use is situation dependent, for example virtual machines might not have unique MAC addresses, and thus namespaces might be a better choice.
+Any information that is guaranteed to be unique across all distinct servers and all distinct clients defeats this attack.